 In a few cases, road conditions – such as road construction or work zones, faulty maintenance or faulty design – contribute to truck accidents.
 In these instances, a local government or a contractor, or both, may have some liability for the injured party’s losses.

 We often call upon accident reconstruction experts to assist in our investigations of truck accidents and to help us determine how the accident occurred.
 Once we have compiled all of the available facts of your accident and the evidence to support them, we explore all options in seeking compensation for the harm you have suffered.

 Getting Help From Our Georgia Truck Accident Attorneys Today

-If you or a loved one has been injured in a commercial truck accident, contact Millar & Mixon, LLC today so we can begin to investigate your tractor-trailer or 18-wheeler accident case as soon as possible.
+If you or a loved one has been injured in a commercial truck accident, contact The Millar Law Firm today so we can begin to investigate your tractor-trailer or 18-wheeler accident case as soon as possible.
 When necessary we will bring in qualified experts to assist in proving your case and work with your medical professionals to help with your recovery.

-Call Millar & Mixon, LLC today at 404-620-4301 or fill out our online contact form for a free evaluation of your case.
-If we can help you, we will do so on a contingency-fee basis.
-This means that if we do not recover compensation for you, you will not be charged legal fees.
+Call The Millar Firm today at 770-400-0000 (“770-4-Million”) or fill out our online contact form for a free evaluation of your case.
+We represent all our clients on a contingency-fee agreement, and this means that if we do not recover compensation for you, you will not be responsible to pay any legal fees.